Direct contact, today until 21:00

 The village is nestled between the rocky Seaward Kaikoura Range and the Pacific Ocean.
 In winter the landscape changes to a dramatic snow covered wonderland and is spectacular to witness.
 Whales, fur seals and dolphins live permanently in the coastal waters and whale-watching trips are aplenty, leaving the town several times a day.
 When taking a break from marine life, there are plenty of cafés, restaurants and shops to explore.

-Snorkling and swimming with dolphins | New Zealand active holiday
+A person snorkelling and swimming with dolphins in New Zealand

 Tick swimming with dolphins off your bucket list in Kaikoura